zDevelopers/ImageOnMap/README.md

 - Permissions to limit the number of map/image used/owned is now possible. (permissions imageonmap.mapLimit.XX and imageonmap.imageLimit.XX where XX is an integer and will define the limit allowed for the player)

 - Added an allowlist for trusted image hosting website (Add this in config.yml allowlist_hostingsite: , you then have to put the url of trusted websites.
-There is also a permission to ignore the allow list imageonmap.ignoreallowlist_hostingsite)
+There is also a permission to ignore the allow list imageonmap.bypasswhitelist)

 - Images are now protected against non player based interaction.
 (Bye bye sneaky skeleton that used to grief art)